ctb/titus-blog/src/2014-open-and-tenured.rst

 <http://en.wikipedia.org/wiki/Prisoner%27s_dilemma>`__.
 I will have
 more to say on this over the next years...

-**Scientists who remain closed are ignoring the role of serendipity in science.** I regularly read articles `bemoaning the cost
+**By remaining so closed, science is ignoring the role of serendipity in progress.**
+I regularly read articles `bemoaning the cost
 <http://brunalab.org/blog/2014/09/04/the-opportunity-cost-of-my-openscience-was-35-hours-690/>`__
 of `openness
 <http://www.theatlantic.com/technology/archive/2014/12/free-access-to-science-research-doesnt-benefit-everyone/383875/2/>`__,
-and these people are simply choosing the somewhat certain (but suboptimal) consequences of being closed over the insecurity of the uncertain (but potentially very positive) consequences of being open.
+and I think many of these people are choosing the somewhat certain (but suboptimal) consequences of being closed over the insecurity of the uncertain (but potentially very positive) consequences of being open.
 As scientific funding becomes every more stringent and competitiveness